newrelic-experimental/browser-agent-debugger-extension/README.md

 5. Ensure the extension shows in the open `extensions` page, and that it is enabled.

 ## Usage
-1. Access the NR Browser Agent DevTools panel by pressing `command + option + i` or right-clicking on a web page and selecting "Inspect"
+1. Access the NR Browser Agent DevTools panel by pressing `command + option + i` or right-clicking on a web page and selecting "Inspect".
-2. then navigate to the "NRBA" tab.
+2. Then navigate to the "NRBA" tab.
 3. Open the filters and toggle the settings to find, show, or hide certain event types.

 ## Disclaimer